-Term Loan From HDFC Bank is covered by 100% guarantee from NCGTC (National Credit Guarantee Trustee Company Ltd.) (Ministry of Finance, Government of India).
+Term Loan From Saraswat Bank is covered by 100% guarantee from NCGTC (National Credit Guarantee Trustee Company Ltd.) (Ministry of Finance, Government of India).
+2nd charge on Residential Flat situated at flat no. 901, 9th floor, buliding no. 3, phase - 5, Lake Supirior CHS, Sub Plot No. 8, Village Chandivali, Mumbai.

-Cash Credit & Bank Gaurantee from Bank is secured by the following :
+Cash Credit & Bank Gaurantee from Saraswat Bank is secured by the following :